Stephen Maranian

-Stephen J. Maranian is a United States Army major general who commands the 56th Artillery Command.
-Commissioned in 1988 as a Field Artillery officer, Maranian has served continuously on active duty, commanding from the platoon to the two-star level.
-He has served in combat deployments in Afghanistan and Iraq.
-More than half of his career has been spent overseas as of 2022.
-Maranian holds two master's degrees as a graduate of the United States Army Command and General Staff College and the United States Army War College; he has also graduated from the NATO Defense College and the Defense Language Institute.
+Stephen J. Maranian is a retired major general who served in the United States Army from 1988 to 2023.
+Commissioned as a Field Artillery officer, Maranian served continuously on active duty, commanding from the platoon to the two-star level.
+In his final assignment he served as commanding general of the 56th Artillery Command in Mainz-Kastel, Germany from 2021 to 2023.
+Maranian served in combat deployments in Afghanistan and Iraq and more than half of his career was spent overseas.
+Maranian holds two master's degrees and is a graduate of both the United States Army Command and General Staff College and the United States Army War College; he has also graduated from the NATO Defense College and the Defense Language Institute.

-His previous General Officer commands include serving as commandant of the United States Army War College from July 2020 to August 2021, and as commandant of the United States Army Field Artillery School from June 2016 to May 2018 while dual-hatted as director of the Long Range Precision Fires Cross-Functional Team from October 2017 to May 2018.
-Other assignments as a General Officer include serving as the deputy commanding general of the 2nd Infantry Division in South Korea from May 2018 to May 2019 and as the deputy commanding general for education of the United States Army Combined Arms Center, provost of the Army University, and deputy commandant of the U.S. Army Command and General Staff College from June 2019 to July 2020.
+His other General Officer commands included serving as commandant of the United States Army War College from July 2020 to August 2021, and as commandant of the United States Army Field Artillery School from June 2016 to May 2018 while dual-hatted as director of the Long Range Precision Fires Cross-Functional Team from October 2017 to May 2018.
+Other assignments as a General Officer included serving as the deputy commanding general of the 2nd Infantry Division in South Korea from May 2018 to May 2019 and as the deputy commanding general for education of the United States Army Combined Arms Center, provost of the Army University, and deputy commandant of the U.S. Army Command and General Staff College from June 2019 to July 2020.

-In August 2021, Maranian was selected to activate and command the 56th Artillery Command in Germany; the senior Artillery command in the European/African Area of responsibility, and activated the 56th on November 8, 2021.
+In August 2021, Maranian was selected to activate and command the 56th Artillery Command in Mainz-Kastel, Germany.
+The 56th Artillery Command is the U.S. Army's only Theater Fires Command and as such it is the senior Field Artillery command in the European/African areas of responsibility.
+Maranian activated the 56th in a ceremony held on November 8, 2021.

 Education

 Maranian grew up in Natick, Massachusetts, where he attended elementary through high school.
-He graduated from Bucknell University in 1988 with a Bachelor's degree in Business Administration.
-Maranian holds two Master's degrees and is a graduate of the United States Army Command and General Staff College and the U.S. Army War College, the latter where he served as the student class president.
+He graduated from Bucknell University in 1988 with a bachelor's degree in Business Administration.
+Maranian also holds two master's degrees, one in Human Resources Development and one in Strategic Studies.
+He is a graduate of the United States Army Command and General Staff College and the U.S. Army War College, the latter where he served as the student class president for the Resident Class of 2013.
 He also attended the NATO Defense College, and the Greek Language Course (honor graduate) at the Defense Language Institute.